Ware-Em-Out/terraform-21day-bootcamp-jun2023/README.md

-# Task 1
+# Task 1: Introduction to Terraform and Git, Creating Your First Pull Request

 We are using git branches to track our changes.

 REMEMBER: NEVER COMMIT TO "MAIN" BRANCH!